Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: Introduction

-As part of this investigation, we wish to promote the view that the Ammann pattern is an important entity in and of itself, not simply the decoration of a certain tesselation.
-First, the Ammann pattern is a quasicrystal tiling in its own right, since the Ammann lines/planes/hyperplanes divide up space into a finite number of polytopes arranged quasiperiodically in a crystallographically forbidden pattern.
-Its diffraction pattern consists of Bragg peaks arranged with the same crystallographically forbidden symmetry.
-(This is in contrast to de Bruijn's periodic pentagrid \cite{deBruijn81b}, which contains an infinite number of different "tiles", including tiles of arbitrarily small size.)
-While a Penrose-like tiling has the simplifying property that all the edge lengths of all the tiles are the same, an Ammann pattern (regarded as a tiling) has the simplifying property that all the tile edges join up to form infinite unbroken straight lines (or, more correctly, all the codimension-one tile "faces" join up to form infinite unbroken codimension-one affine spaces).
 In fact, the Ammann pattern with orientational symmetry $G$ is in many ways the {\it simplest} type of quasicrystal with orientational symmetry $G$.
 In particular, as far as we are aware, the Ammann pattern is the only type of quasicrystal (with orientational order $G$) that can be explicitly described by a closed-form analytic expression.
 The same is true for its diffraction pattern \cite{LevineSteinhardt86}.
 By contrast, we cannot explicitly describe the corresponding Penrose-like tiling by a closed-form analytic expression, and must instead content ourselves with an algorithm for constructing it ({\it e.g.}\ by the cut-and-project method, by one of the two dualization methods described above, or by simply piecing together tiles according to the matching rules).
 This point becomes increasingly significant as we move from the original (2D, 10-fold) case to other analogues in higher dimension and/or with more complicated orientational symmetries: in these more complicated cases, the number of Penrose-like tiles proliferates, and constructing and analyzing the tiling becomes unwieldy.
 By contrast, all of the different Ammann patterns (regardless of their symmetry or dimension) are described by essentially the same formula, so that the higher-dimension or higher-symmetry cases are no more complicated than the original one.
 Since one of the main purposes of these tilings is to provide a simple and useful model for investigating quasicrystalline order, this is an important point.
-We also note that the Ammann pattern brings out most directly a deep fact about quasicrystalline order with orientational symmetry $G$: namely, that it may be built up from (or decomposed into) 1D quasiperiodic constituents.
-Of course, in many physics problems, separation of a higher-dimensional problem into 1D problems is an important step.
-In this regard, we note that in quasicrystals in particular, some striking analytical results have been obtained in 1D (see {\it e.g.}\ \cite{KohmotoKadanoffTang, KaluginKitaevLevitov, KohmotoSutherlandTang}), while analogous problems in higher dimension have often resisted solution.
-The fact that Ammann patterns are described by a closed-form analytical expression, and are already decomposed into their 1D constituents, suggests that they are likely to be a particularly fruitful starting point for future investigations.